-5. Hooding detainee.

-11. Use of individual phobias (such as fear of dogs) to induce stress.
+- 5. Hooding detainee. - 11.
+Use of individual phobias (such as fear of dogs) to induce stress.

-Category III-
+Category III.

-1. Use of scenarios designed to convince detainee that death or imminent for him or his family.
+- 1. Use of scenarios designed to convince detainee that death or severe pain is imminent for him or his family. - 2.
+Exposure to cold weather or water (with medical monitoring). - Use of wer towel and dripping water to induce the misperception of drowning.